Tuesday, January 29th 2019, 4:00pm-5:00pm ET

 - Create an effective communication plan to manage concussed students in the school setting.

 1.0 Category I CECH for CHES®/MCHES® has been approved for this webinar.
+1.0 CNE has been approved for this webinar.
 Certificates of attendance can also be obtained.
 ASHA members get free continuing education hours included with membership, non-members will have the opportunity to purchase certificates after the webinar for $30.
 Not sure if you’re a current ASHA member?
 Email firstname.lastname@example.org.